jhlimm8/Amazon_Sentiment_Analysis/README.md

   (0, 4915)	0.29244687317950285
 [1]
 ```
-In the output above, we see that the model took as input a sparse embedding matrix that has 6 non-zero terms representing the tokenized input sentence.
+In the output above, the model transformed the input into a sparse embedding vector with 6 non-zero terms.
 The model then predicted [1] i.e. a positive sentiment, as opposed to [0] a negative sentiment.